 A grade of AW (administrative withdrawal) is recorded for any course from which a student is administratively withdrawn.
 At least one complete assignment/unit must be received and verified by the instructor within the first 60 days of the enrollment period or the student will be administratively withdrawn from the course.
 Students who are administratively withdrawn for non-submission of assignments, will be charged an administrative fee of \$99.
-Students through the cpacredits.com partnership follow the withdrawal policy listed above.
 Non-Attendance (NA): Never attended grades are not applicable to the Self-Paced Degree Program.